subnirdesh/spring-boot/README.md

   }
 ```

-✅ Simple, short

-❌ Drawbacks:
+**❌ Drawbacks**

-Hard to test (you can’t pass mocks easily)
+- Hard to test (you can’t pass mocks easily)

-You can’t make fields final
+- You can’t make fields final

-Hidden dependencies (not visible in constructor)
+- Hidden dependencies (not visible in constructor)

-Violates best practices of dependency injection
+- Violates best practices of dependency injection

 Some extra's that pair with @Autowired or enhances the function of autowired